Around New York, I always run into people that know of low speed electric vehicles. It always amazes them that I was involved in the project.

 Here was one of them that I coordinated directly.

 Here is an excerpt of the press release from the University at Albany:

 The University at Albany has received 10 pollution-reducing Global Electric Motorcars (GEM) cars from DaimlerChrysler and the New York Power Authority (NYPA).
+They are low speed electric vehicles which can only go a maximum of 35 miles per hour.
 The GEM cars are part of 130 electric vehicles donated to the State University of New York, Chancellor Robert L. King announced.

 “The use of these donated GEM cars on SUNY campuses will reduce by thousands of pounds the emissions of hydrocarbons, carbon monoxide, carbon dioxide and other gases to protect the environment,” said King.
 “It will also help SUNY control costs by eliminating the use of more than 15,000 gallons of gasoline per year.”

-“I’m proud of SUNY’s and NYPA’s role in encouraging the use of electric vehicles and thank DaimlerChrysler for working with us to improve the environment by expanding the use of alternative energy sources,” said Governor George E. Pataki.
-“I applaud this effort and encourage all participants to maximize the benefits of these vehicles.”
+“I’m proud of SUNY’s and NYPA’s role in encouraging the use of electric vehicles.
+I also thank DaimlerChrysler for working with us.
+Especially to improve the environment.
+All by expanding the use of alternative energy sources,” said Governor George E. Pataki.
+“I applaud this effort.
+I also encourage all participants to maximize the benefits of these vehicles.”